LeetLLM

 The simplest approach[4]

-ALiBi doesn't modify embeddings at all.
-Instead, it adds a linear bias directly to attention scores:
+ALiBi (Attention with Linear Biases) doesn't modify embeddings at all.
+Instead, it subtracts a linear bias directly from attention scores that increases with token distance:

 Diagram Diagram